dconlon/icar_odb_wifi/README.md

 ## Communicating with the vehicle

 My use case is to fetch EV battery state of charge but you could read any parameter you know the OBD2 PID for.
+Wikipedia has a [list of standard PIDs](https://en.wikipedia.org/wiki/OBD-II_PIDs), manufacturer proprietory ones may be found on forums.

 ```python
 import obd